yashikajayasinghe/step-interview-sample-app/README.md

 Users can look up a title by its title number to view it, and (as LandOnLite runs on a trust-based model) anyone can change the ownership of a title, though only conveyancing lawyers should.

+You are more than welcome to prepare a solution to the problem statement before the interview - we'll ask you to extend it with pseudo code if you do.

 ## Running the application

 ### Running the API